 Emerging Trends in Lysosomal Biology & Lysosomal Diseases: STATE-OF-THE-ART FOR EXPERTS

-For the seventh consecutive year, WORLDSymposium™ begins with “Emerging Trends” on Monday afternoon, February 4, 2019 at 1:00 PM.
+For the eighth consecutive year, WORLDSymposium™ begins with “Emerging Trends” on Monday morning, February 10, 2020 at 8:00 AM.
 This 4-hour CME course provides a state-of-the-art update for experts working in lysosomal biology and lysosomal diseases.
 This course is a summary of the latest research trends and other advances in the field.

 Seasoned researchers provide a global review of the past years’ advances, a state-of-the-art overview of lysosome biology, diseases and therapies.
 This review evolves every year, providing a summary of the latest research trends, new knowledge, and other discoveries.
 The course is intended for researchers and health care practitioners who are interested in being current on recent advances in the basic science, diagnosis, and treatment of lysosomal diseases.
 This course is taught at the postgraduate level, e.g., those with a PhD, MD, PharmD, DDS, MS, MPH, etc.